Find Trade Colleges

 A rank of #4 on this year’s list means Three Rivers College is a great value for allied health & medical assisting services students working on their undergraduate certificate.
 Three Rivers College is a small public school located in the town of Poplar Bluff.

 You’ll join some of the best and brightest minds around you if you attend Bolivar Technical College.
 The school came in at #5 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in Missouri list.
-Located in the distant town of Bolivar, Bolivar Technical College is a private not-for-profit school with a small student population.
+Located in the town of Bolivar, Bolivar Technical College is a private not-for-profit school with a small student population.

 The average amount in student loans that medical assisting majors at WellSpring - Springfield take out while working on their Undergraduate Certificate is $11,203.